demisto/content/Packs/Akamai_WAF/Integrations/Akamai_WAF/README.md

 ### akamai-get-network-list-activation-status

-Gets the activation status of the specified network list
+Gets the activation status of the specified network list.

 ##### Base Command